 And now it’s time to sit down with your child and to play with them!

 So what does that mean?
 You’ll find a doll with long hair, who has a penis.
 And you’ll find a doll with short hair, who has a vulva.
-I have thought about making up an intersex pair, so please contact me if this interests you, and I will make them up.
+The intersex paperdolls have no genitals, which means your child can draw their own onto them.

 The clothes that come with these paper dolls will fit all of the dolls (regardless of their gender or sex).